ChillinSoul/Distributed-Systems/map-app/ReadMe.md

 ## Introduction

-The **Map Application** is a part of the **Brussels Traffic Monitoring** project, focusing on analyzing traffic in Brussels for improved mobility and sustainable development.
-This application allows users to visualize the map, view all roads and intersections, access the quickest paths between locations, delete roads and signal that a road is not usable.
+The **Map Application** is part of the **Brussels Traffic Monitoring** project, designed to analyze traffic in Brussels for improved mobility and sustainable development.
+This application offers the following features:

+Visualize a detailed map with all roads and intersections.
+Access the shortest paths between locations.
+Mark roads as unusable (e.g., due to roadwork).
+Delete roads from the map.

 ## Deployment Instructions